oVirt/ovirt-site/source/api/hostnetworkingapi.html.md

 *   Supported actions:
     \*# **POST** - expects the full destination topology to be configured on the host

+**setupnics** nics api expects a list of host_nics where the host_nic will describe the desired network connections for it.
+If a nic is omitted from the request, it will be left intact, with its network connections.
+If a nic is part of the request, and its networkconnections section is not provided, the network connection will be kept intact.
+In order to remove any networkconnections from a specific nic, the user should provide an empty element for it, i.e. <networkconnections />.
+If the user wishes to to provide any configuration for a given nic, the user should provide the desired <networkconnections> element for it.

 #### Network connection resource under nic